Ginger in a RealFood Garden

 Why?
 Because if it fits in well with my already-existing habits, I won’t have to form new habits in order to successfully take care of it.

 Enough on connections.
 How can you store your harvest of ginger rhizomes?
-Here are four ways:
+Here are five ways:

 - In the soil, if your climate is frost free.